Tile Map

 Physics

-it could be done something like this:
+In code it could be done something like this:

-#![allow(unused)] fn main() { fn add_tile_map_physics(tile_map: Handle<Node>, graph: &mut Graph) { // Create a new collider with tile map shape. let collider = ColliderBuilder::new(BaseBuilder::new()) .with_shape(ColliderShape::TileMap(TileMapShape { tile_map: GeometrySource(tile_map), })) .build(graph); // Create a static rigid body with the tile map collider. let rigid_body = RigidBodyBuilder::new(BaseBuilder::new().with_children(&[collider])) .with_body_type(RigidBodyType::Static) .build(graph); } }
+#![allow(unused)] fn main() { fn add_tile_map_physics(tile_map: Handle<Node>, graph: &mut Graph) { // Create a new collider with tile map shape. let collider = ColliderBuilder::new(BaseBuilder::new()) .with_shape(ColliderShape::TileMap(TileMapShape { tile_map: GeometrySource(tile_map), layer_name: "MainColliders".into(), })) .build(graph); // Create a static rigid body with the tile map collider. let rigid_body = RigidBodyBuilder::new(BaseBuilder::new().with_children(&[collider])) .with_body_type(RigidBodyType::Static) .build(graph); } }

-In the editor it could be done by creating a static 2D rigid body with a 2D collider that has TileMap
+In the editor it could be done by creating a static 2D rigid body with a 2D collider that has the TileMap

 Layers